it480-spring-18/reading-6-clearing-a-career-path-ikthedar/README.md

 ---------

 1. What's the main reason that people leave a career in testing, according to the article?
 (Bear in mind it was written in 2000!) **Answer:**

+** Testing has been seen as job which has nothing challenging which led people to move up and start other jobs like programmer or system analyst.

 1. What are the stages in their proposed career path for testers? **Answer:**

+** The stages in the proposed career path are
+->	Software tester
+->	Software test engineer
+->	After they become specialist, they can be lead software test specialist ->	And in the end, enterprise software tester is also an option

 Prerequisites
 -------------